troycomi/reportseff/README.md

 - `--color/--no-color`: Force color output or not.
 By default, will force color output.
 With the no-color flag, click will strip color codes for everything besides stdout.
+- `--sorting`: By default, slurmise will sort output jobs by their slurm job ids.
-- `--modified-sort`: Instead of sorting by filename/jobid, sort by last modification time of the slurm output file.
+  You may also set this to `--sorting mtime` to sort by last modification time of the slurm output file or `--sorting filename` to perform a lexicographical sort on the filename.
 - `--debug`: Write sacct result to stderr.
 - `--user/-u`: Ignore job arguments and instead query sacct with provided user.
   Returns all jobs from the last week.